Modern Chinese Law and Institutions

 - Full Year

-The first half of the course examines, inter alia, the principal features of the pre-Communist Chinese legal tradition, the impact on law of thirty years of Maoist rule, the post-Mao Chinese leadership's changing policies toward law, constitutional law and governmental structure, elections, sources of law and law enforcement and dispute resolution institutions and their personnel.
+The first part of the module examines, inter alia, the principal features of the pre-Communist Chinese legal tradition, the impact on law of thirty years of Maoist rule, the post-Mao Chinese leadership's changing policies towards law, constitutional law and governmental structure, sources of law and law making system, court and judicial independence, and legal profession.

-The course presumes no prior knowledge of Chinese language, but students will be expected to familiarise themselves with Chinese legal terms.
+The module presumes no prior knowledge of Chinese language, but students will be expected to familiarise themselves with Chinese legal terms.

 Method of assessment

 Lubman, Stanley, Bird in a Cage: Legal Reform in China after Mao, Stanford, Calif.: Stanford University Press, 1999.